electrode-io/isomorphic-loader/README.md

 Webpack loader and tools to extend NodeJS `require` so it understands your web asset files such as images when you are doing server side rendering.

+It contains three pieces: a webpack loader and plugin, and a library for your NodeJS app.

+The webpack loader and plugin are for marking and generating a mapping for your asset files.

+The Node library is for extending NodeJS `require` so it understands your asset files by using the mapping.

 ## Install